Colleyville Heritage Winter Invitational

 Colton Gilbert Paradigm

 I competed in policy for three years in high school at Parkview Arts/Science Magnet High School; I did an additional year at the University of Kentucky.
 I am now on the coaching staff at Little Rock Central High School.
 I have a bachelor's and a master's in Communication Studies and a master's in Secondary Education.
 I said that not to sound pompous but so that you will understand that my lack of exposure to an argument will not preclude me from evaluating it; I know how to analyze argumentation.
-I have represented Arkansas at the Debate Topic Selection for the past few years (I authored the Middle East paper in 2018) and that has altered how I view both the topic process and debates, in a good way; I think this makes me a more informed, balanced judge.
+I have represented Arkansas at the Debate Topic Selection for the past few years (I authored the Middle East paper in 2018 and the Criminal Justice paper in 2019) and that has altered how I view both the topic process and debates, in a good way.
+I think this makes me a more informed, balanced judge.

 Include me on all email chains, please firstname.lastname@example.org